theolivenbaum/resin/README.md

 * great API (in-proc and HTTP, with optional .net client)
 * CLI

+Other features that might perhaps tempt you into trying Resin:

+* extensible
+* multi-cultural
-Resin is an extensible and multi-cultural search framework written specifically for .net.
-It has great analysis skills and fast response times even to complex queries.
+* fast response times even to complex queries

 Resin's document-centric nature (shared by its cousins from javaland) makes it effectively a schema-less [document-oriented json database](https://en.wikipedia.org/wiki/Document-oriented_database) with ad-hoc full-text quering.